ropensci/natserv/README.md

 You'll need an API key to use this package.
 Get one by signing up at
 <https://services.natureserve.org/developer/index.jsp>

+See also the [taxize book](https://ropensci.github.io/taxize-book/) for a manual on working with taxonomic data in R, including with NatureServe data.

 ## Installation

 Stable version from CRAN